StevenBlack/hosts/alternates/social/readme.md

 ## How do I incorporate my own hosts?

-If you have custom host records, place them in file `myhosts`.
+If you have custom hosts records, place them in file `myhosts`.
 The contents of this file are prepended to the unified hosts file during the update process.

 ## What is a hosts file?